leeatapigee/mml/README.md

   - Currently accepts code in the src term only, indicated by the leading "code:".
 This will break if the code contains the contents of the other two terms, e.g. _copy code:makeacopy() header.x_ will break, because very stupid parser.
 - **message msg**
   - Creates a new message with the name provided in _msg_ (Note that, due to a limitation in the JavaScript Callout, this will not be an empty message; it is a copy of the current message object flow variable.)
+- **jsonpath inputMsg expression tgtVar**
+  - Evaluates the expression on the JSON body of inputMsg and puts the result into tgtVar.
+    - tgtVar only supports variables at the moment; headers are not supported yet.
+    - If the JSONPath expression returns an array, you will only get the first element of the array.
+    - This is a first pass at JSONPath symtax and implementation.
+It needs to be refined.
 - **delete tgt**
 - **comments** are initiated by a # at any point in a line